acemod/ACE3/documentation/feature/weather.md

 ## 1. Overview

-ACE Weather is enabled by default.
+ACE3 Weather is enabled by default.
 This feature simulates realistic weather according to map location, time of day, date, etc.

 ## 2. Usage